-On a 12-hour train ride, St. Petersburg to Vologda, to Russia’s 1st bluegrass festival (2010).
+On a 12-hour train ride, St. Petersburg to Vologda, to Russia’s first bluegrass festival (2010).
 Aleksey, in the reflection in the train window, was the only English speaker in the band Fine Street.
-We headed to the bar car to pick.
-The Russians there marveled at how we went 2 hours with no written music or even a common language.
+The Russians marveled at how we jammed for 2 hours with no written music or even a common language.
 Sergey led the jam, completely by body language.

 And what about singing?
-Many banjo players feel exempt, and teachers rarely challenge that.
-But to carry a melody with your voice is actually part of general musicianship and sometimes a needed ear skill, helps in finding melodies on the banjo.
+Many new bluegrass musicians feel exempt, and teachers rarely challenge that.
+But to carry a melody with your voice is actually part of general musicianship and sometimes a needed ear skill, helps in finding melodies on one’s instrument.
 And make no mistake, singing and songs are central in bluegrass and jamming.
-(Short list of banjo pickers known to sing: Scruggs, Crowe, Osborne, Stanley, Reno, Adcock, Emerson, Hartford, Baucom, Fleck, O’Bryant, Trischka…)

 What’s fundamental to the Wernick Method?